Titia travels in the summer on business and spends nights camping on farms in her van. She has a system for van camping that works.

 I keep all the stuff I need for these short trips in separate boxes, so I don't have to go looking for stuff when I have to leave.
 All has its own place, even my fishing gear.
 I once forgot my bag full of clothing and it was a four day trip.
 First thing in the morning I had to find a store like Walmart, to get some basic clothing.
 Not easy in a place without big cities.
 You always discover something missing when you're too far away to turn back to pick it up.

 Update April 2, 2016

 Starting New Adventures in My New Van

-A Van like ours is hard, if not almost impossible to find in the second hand market.
-Last month we stumbled upon one that would certainly fit our need.
-It's not as high as the present one, but high enough for me to go around in.
+These vans are very hard to find in the second hand market.
+Most of them don't have an increast roof and very few have automatic transition.
+Last month we stumbled upon one that would fit our need.
+The roof is not as high as the present one, but high enough for me to go around in.
 It's 12 years old but has a very low mileage, so we decided to buy it and will trade-in our old van.
-Today I will drive my Van for the last time and I must confess: I'm totally not happy about it.
-After 19 years this van has grown on me.
+Today I will drive my Van for the last time and I must confess: I'm feeling a bit sad.
+After 20 years this van has grown on me.

 © 2011 Titia Geertman